Engineering Note

 • Business logic leaks into API routes

-The issue is not code quality.
-It is the lack of clear architectural boundaries.
+The issue is not code quality alone.
+The deeper issue is the lack of clear architectural boundaries between UI, API handling, business logic, and data access.

 System Design / Approach